-Insurance is complicated and it takes too much time to research and understand.
-We know how overwhelmed and busy you are and you don’t have time to learn about disability insurance.
-This is why we’ve created this guide to help you understand disability insurance and walk you through it, step by step everything you need to know, without confusing you with all of the insurance world jargon.
+Insurance is complicated and takes too much time to research and understand.
+We know how busy you are and that you don’t have time to learn about disability insurance.
+We’ve created this guide to help you understand disability insurance and walk you through it step by step.
+We’ll cover everything you need to know, without confusing you with all of the insurance world jargon.

 So let’s get into it!

-Disability insurance is one of the key financial securities, yet it is often overlooked by physicians.
+Disability insurance is key for financial security.
+Yet it is often overlooked by physicians.
 So why is disability insurance important to you?

 Disability insurance is a type of insurance that provides income in the case that you are unable to work due to an injury or illness.
 A disability ranging from a long-term illness to a disabling accident could take your career and your financial stability.
 To protect yourself and those who depend on you, it is important to have disability insurance to cover the loss of income you would face in these unfortunate circumstances.

 As a doctor, disability insurance is one of the most crucial aspects of your financial security because your career is dependent on your ability to perform your specific tasks.
-The main and most crucial benefit of disability insurance is the replacement of income in the event that you are not able to work.
-If you become disabled, your disability insurance will provide monthly paychecks that will replace your income to ensure that you are protected financially.
+The primary benefit of disability insurance is the replacement of income in the event that you are not able to work.
+If you become disabled, your disability insurance will provide monthly paychecks that will replace your income, ensuring that you are protected financially.

 Disability insurance will replace your paychecks and allow you to pay your car payment, student loans, mortgage, etc. This could save you from not only the grief of the loss of your career but also the stress of having to change your lifestyle due to the loss of your income.